DataVirtualizationByExample/DVWorkshop/dv-docker/README.md

 		$ docker run -P -i -t jbossdv600 /bin/bash

 You can then noodle around the container and run stuff & look at files etc.

+The /home/jboss/run.sh sript will start the databases MongoDB, MySQL, PostgreSQL and JBoss Data Virtualization 6.0.0.GA.